Miniviews series - No. 14 with Minni

 My third piece of advice would be to not compare yourself to other makers with fancy tools or workshops.
 Try to make things with what you have and make it work.
 If you can’t afford to buy something, borrow.
 I for example don’t even have my own workshop and use my parent’s garage because it’s not possible for me to get my own space yet.
 It does make things more difficult, but I’m trying to make it work until I can find my own workshop.
 I’m not letting it stop me, so don’t be discouraged if you don’t have everything ready and perfect when you start.
 Keep finding ways to make things anyway!"

-Minni is the maker behind The Minimalist Maker and is producing very aesthetically clean woodworking and DIY videos, as well as selling project plans alongside these tutorials.
+Beyond the project videos, Minni is selling project plans alongside these tutorials.
 Minni produces this content from Finland.

 "...just keep making and make things that you are excited and interested about." — Minni, The Minimalist Maker